Argentina is subject to transit control for military goods and restrictions for controlled goods and technology.

 This exception does not apply to goods destined for Argentina, meaning that a licence is required to transit goods through the UK or to tranship them in the UK with a view to re-exportation to Argentina.

-Contact the helpline for general queries about strategic export licensing.
+Contact for general queries about strategic export licensing.